• Skip to main content

 Instructions

-• Heat sunflower oil in a large, heavy-based saute pan over a medium-high heat.
+• Heat 1 tbsp sunflower oil in a large, heavy-based saute pan over a medium-high heat.

 Top down image of sunflower oil in a rather lovely looking copper tri-ply saute pan.